UtrechtUniversity/ricgraph/docs/ricgraph_install_configure.md

    you can download.
 In the following screen you will be given a "Neo4j Desktop Activation Key".
 Save it.
 1. The downloaded file is called something like *neo4j-desktop-X.Y.Z-x86_64.AppImage*, where *X.Y.Z* is a version number.
    Make it executable using "chmod 755 \[filename\]".
-Then click on it.
+1. Start Neo4j Desktop by clicking on the downloaded file.
 1. Accept the license, and then enter your activation key in the right part of the screen.
 Click "Activate".
    You might have to wait awhile before you can continue to the next step.
+1. Exit Neo4j Desktop using the "File" menu and select "Quit".

+#### Post-install steps Neo4j Desktop
+1. Start Neo4j Desktop by clicking on the downloaded file.
 1. Move your mouse to "Example Project" in the left column.
    A red trash can icon appears.
 Click it to remove the Example Project database "Movie DBMS".
 Confirm.